microsoft/MicrosoftEdge-Extensions/README.md

 In this repo, you can find below resources and information for the browser extension developer community:

 1. About Microsoft Edge extensions
-2. Feature/ Store improvement updates- linked to our road map and release notes
+2. Feature/ Store improvement updates
 3. Open-source projects to contribute.
-4. Events-Linked to Edge Insider Community Events section
+4. Events
 5. Let’s connect
-6. Support-linked to our developer landing page or our support doc
+6. Support

 **About:**
 1. [Overview of MSFT Edge extensions](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/)